 The correct way to say “fallas” is: fye-yas.
 Or fi-yes.

-There’s two spelling of Falles (or Fallas) and they’re both correct.
+There are two spellings of Falles (or Fallas), and they're both correct.
 One is the Valencian way, with an “a” and the other, with an “e”, is Spanish.

 Most people in Valencia today speak Spanish.
 But the spelling influences remain.
-(In fact we never even heard of a Valencian language before inquiring about the differences in spelling.)
-Thus, we’ve used both spelling in this post.
+(In fact, we never even heard of a Valencian language before inquiring about the differences in spelling.)
+Thus, we've used both spellings in this post.

 “Fallas” Means More than One Thing

 Fallas means a few things.
 First, it refers to the festival.
 Secondly, it refers to the sculptures or monuments created.
 Thirdly, it can also refer to the individual pieces that make up the larger sculptures.
 Lastly, from what we understand, “Falla” refers to the assembly of the ninots that create the monuments.